brockf/ICC/README.md

 * Type `icc` in the command prompt
 * Select your new study folder and click "Open"
 * Follow on-screen prompts (e.g., enter the experimenter's name, infant's subject code, age, etc.)
-* Code the infant's looking using the LeftArrow (for a right look), RightArrow (for a left look), and DownArrow (for a center look)
+* Code the infant's looking using the LeftArrow (for a right look), RightArrow (for a left look), and DownArrow (for a center look).
+Press the corresponding key when the infant is looking in that direction on the screen, and release the key when the baby stops looking.
 * A log for the session will be created in the `logs` sub-folder
 * A session file (with looking time results, participant details, and session metadata) will be created in the `sessions` sub-folder